jeici21/pern-typescript/server/README.md

-# express-ts-template
+# PERN Typescript

-A template of a backend application with Expressjs, Typescript and Nodemon included.
+A simple full-stack website made with the PERN stack, with Typescript and Nodemon included.